-Maxglan is strong for action not because of one giant address, but because of its western corridor: Kendlerstrasse, the Glan and Hans-Donnenberg-Park together form a surprisingly usable movement district for teens.
-Once you see that, Maxglan becomes one of the better free activity setups in Salzburg City outside the overloaded center.
+Maxglan is strong for action in Salzburg City because of its western corridor.
+Kendlerstrasse, the Glan and Hans-Donnenberg-Park together form a surprisingly usable movement district for teens.

 Its strength is not spectacle.
 Its strength is usability.
 You can skate, train, throw, play beach volleyball or build one clear outdoor session without immediately needing tickets or complex logistics.